josesk1975/Jellyfin-Linux-Permissions/README.md

 Let's configure a new directory just for Jellyfin media.

+> [!IMPORTANT]
-You should change 'boss' in the examples below to your username.
+> You should change 'boss' in the examples below to your username.

 ```
 cd /